microbit-foundation/dev-docs/latest-revision/latest-revision-main.md

 - Notched edge connector.
 To make it easier to connect things like crocodile clips and conductive thread
 - Power LED indicator.
 In addition to the USB activity indicator, a power LED shows whether the micro:bit is powered on or off
-- Copper plated antenna.
+- Gold plated antenna.
 To easily identify the radio/Bluetooth component

 ## Hardware specification